 Call us or reach out to us online to schedule a free consultation with us today.

 Who Is Responsible for a Dog Bite Injury in Florida?

-Under Florida law, the owner of a dog is strictly liable for bite injuries caused by his or her dog.
-However, there are generally two legal defenses to a claim for a dog bite injury: trespass and comparative negligence.
+Under Florida law, the owner of a dog is strictly liable for bite injuries that the dog causes.
+However, there are generally two legal defenses to a claim for a dog bite injury:

 An owner’s liability to the victim of a dog bite may be partially reduced or even eliminated based on the victim’s negligence.
-This is often most relevant in cases where the victim is shown to have intentionally or recklessly provoked the dog, such as harassing or assaulting the dog or assaulting the dog’s owner.
+This is often most relevant in cases where the victim is shown to have intentionally or recklessly provoked the dog.
+An example of this would be harassing or assaulting the dog or assaulting the dog’s owner.

 Compensation for Florida Dog Bite Injuries

 Compensation for dog bite injuries falls into two categories – economic damages and non-economic damages.
-Economic damages are intended to compensate for a victim’s financial losses caused by their injuries.
+Economic damages are intended to compensate for a victim’s financial losses due to their injuries.
 Economic damages may include: